jsanjaikumar/DevTinder-WEB/README.md

 -configure the appStore and export
 -wraping the app.jsx file by provider store= appStore -create slice file nnd create a store and write some code for logigs need wise and export the userSlice.actions & userSlice.reducer

+# change the constants of
+baseURL = "api/"